Brice-KENGNI-ZANGUIM/stock_management/Readme.md

 # conversion-units
 This package is build for **stock managment.**
 It provide a collection ofon of methods and class to mimic approch the problem of stock management.
-Yet i start with only 4 physical size namely <strong> distance, time, mass and temperature </strong>

 ## 1. Installation